ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/kafka-queue-sink.markdown

   increases and the number of events it needs to stream climbs to the big-data zone.

-* RavenDB can harness the advantages presented by message brokers like Kafka both as a producer (by [running ETL tasks](../../../server/ongoing-tasks/etl/queue-etl/rabbit-mq)) and as a **consumer** (using a sink task to consume enqueued messages).
+* RavenDB can harness the advantages presented by message brokers like Kafka both as a producer (by [running ETL tasks](../../../server/ongoing-tasks/etl/queue-etl/kafka)) and as a **consumer** (using a sink task to consume enqueued messages).

-* To use RavenDB as a consumer, define an ongoing Sink task that will read batches of enqueued messages from Kafka topics, construct documents using user-defined scripts, and store the documents in RavenDB collections.
+* To use RavenDB as a consumer, define an ongoing Sink task that will read batches of enqueued JSON formatted messages from Kafka topics, construct documents using user-defined scripts, and store the documents in RavenDB collections.

 * In this page: